makandra/cloud_test/README.md

       end
       After do |scenario|
           if scenario.failed?
-              CloudTest.upload_status_to_provider "failed", page.driver.browser.session_id, scenario.exception
+              CloudTest.upload_status_to_provider true, page.driver.browser.session_id, scenario.exception
           end
         end
     end
 The After hook updates the status in the dashboard of your provider.
+So far this is implemented for browserstack and crossbrowsertesting.

 If you want to test your whether your login credentials work, you can use the following command: